Safeguarding and child protection: the essentials 2022/23

 • New scenarios to put learning into practice and keep the course engaging for staff who’ve done it before

-• Updated assessment with new questions, to keep it fresh and up to date
+• Updated assessment with new questions and scenarios, to keep it fresh and up to date

 Note: you should still talk through your procedures with staff, to make sure they understand them.
 We recommend using a combination of elearning and face-to-face training, as training in person will help you spot any misconceptions or attitudes you need to address.